 Co-editor, ISO/IEC 10744:1997 Hypermedia Time-based Structuring Language ("HyTime"), 1986-present.
 This 450-page standard covers an enormous amount of territory, providing standardizing answers to many of the hardest problems in information management and information interchange, including independent hyperlinking, universal addressing, inheritable information architectures, application-internal representations of parsed information, the application of lexical constraints, scheduling, activity tracking, storage management, and the interactions among all these requirements and among all the solutions that HyTime provides.
 The Web world has drawn many concepts and solutions from HyTime, such as the World Wide Web Consortium's XLink, XPath, and DOM (Document Object Model) Recommendations.

 Founding Chair, Conventions for the Application of HyTime (CApH) activity of the Graphic Communications Association Research Institute.
-The purpose of this work was to provide guidance to HyTime-compliant document designers so that they could take maximum advantage of ISO/IEC 10744 in representing a variety of logical constructs, such as indexes, the wishes of information owners regarding licensing arrangements, tabular data, revision tracking, etc. The "Topic Maps" portion of the CApH conventions, first codified (by me) in 1993, ultimately became the ISO/IEC 13250:2000 Topic Maps standard.
+The purpose of this work was to provide guidance to HyTime-compliant document designers so that they could take maximum advantage of ISO/IEC 10744 in representing a variety of logical constructs, such as indexes, the wishes of information owners regarding licensing arrangements, tabular data, revision tracking, etc. The "Topic Maps" portion of the CApH conventions, which I first codified in 1993, ultimately became the ISO/IEC 13250:2000 Topic Maps standard in 2000.

 Member of the Editorial Advisory Board, Markup Languages: Theory and Practice Journal of MIT Press, 1998-2002.

 Independent consultant, Coolheads Consulting, 2000-present.
-Consultation on information management/publishing projects for clients in the fields of financial services modeling, semiconductor manufacturing, telecommunications, IETMs, ground-based weaponry, aircraft component manufacturing, etc. Developer and leader of seminars on information management/interchange techniques, including Topic Maps, GROVEs, property sets, inheritable information architectures, etc. Expert witness in patent litigation involving information interchange and management technologies.
-Co-maintainer, with Michel Biezunski and Victoria T. Newcomb, of the production process of IRS Tax Map, which is one of the ways that the U.S. Internal Revenue Service provides external access to its library of tax publications, forms, FAQs, “tax topics”, and other materials (as, e.g.,, IRS Publication 1796), and internal access to these materials for its seasonally-huge staff of telephone assistors for taxpayers.
+Consultation on information management/publishing projects for clients in various fields Sole systems maintainer of of the production process of IRS Tax Map, which is one of the ways that the U.S. Internal Revenue Service provides external access to its constantly-changing library of tax publications, forms, FAQs, “tax topics”, and other materials, and internal access to these materials for its seasonal and permanent staffs of "e;telephone assistors"e; for taxpayers.

 Founding President, TechnoTeacher Inc., 1984-2000.
 General supervision of all financial, operational, and technical aspects of TechnoTeacher, Inc.

 Under my leadership, TechnoTeacher developed software technologies, collectively known as the GroveMinder(TM) System, on which sophisticated, state-of-the-art electronic information management applications can be built.
-As of the date of this document, there is as yet no equally comprehensive or general implementation of the ISO grove paradigm.
-Announced licensees of these libraries include Lockheed-Martin, Woodward Aircraft Engine Systems, the U.S. Department of Defense (U.S. Navy and certain portions of the intelligence community), Fujitsu Ltd., Unisys Corp., and the Legislature of the State of Texas.
-Other licensees are in financial services, aerospace, education, energy, database publishing, U.S. state and non-U.S. national governments, and information technology.
-Typical GroveMinder installations use SGML or XML for source text, hyperlinks, transclusions, and activity policy associations.
+Licensees of these libraries included Lockheed-Martin, Woodward Aircraft Engine Systems, the U.S. Department of Defense (U.S. Navy and certain portions of the intelligence community), Fujitsu Ltd., Unisys Corp., and the Legislature of the State of Texas.

 Founding Associate Director, Center for Music Research (CMR), Florida State University (FSU), Tallahassee, Florida, 1980-1994.
 The CMR was founded, in part, on my seminal work in music representation for intelligent music tutoring systems.
 This work ultimately led to ISO/IEC 10743 Standard Music Description Language (SMDL), ISO/IEC 10744 Hypermedia Time-based Structuring Language (HyTime), and ISO/IEC 13250 Topic Maps, all of which I co-edited, and much of the content of which I drafted.
 As part of its "Integrated Cybernetic Music System" project, which I designed and led, the CMR developed and built prototypes of several music technologies which are now commonplace, including dynamic keyboards (one of which was purchased by Lucasfilm).
 I also held the rank of Associate Professor at Florida State University from 1984-1994.